cvc5/ethos/user_manual.md

 (define z2 () (concat x2 y2))
 ```
 The type `z2` in the above example is `(BitVec (alf.add a b))`, where the application of `alf.add` does not evaluate.
-Further use of `z2` would lead to type checking errors if given as an argument to a function that did not expect this type verbatim.
+Although the above term does not lead to a type checking error, further use of `z2` would lead to errors if given as an argument to a function that did not expect this type verbatim.
 For example, given a function `f` of type `(-> (BitVec (alf.add b a)) T)`, the term `(f z2)` is not well-typed, since `(alf.add a b)` is not syntactically equal to `(alf.add b a)`.

 ## Type rule for BitVector constants